-$$F\text{-ratio} = \frac{MS \text{ between}}{MS \text{ within}}$$
+$$F-ratio = \frac{MS \text{ between}}{MS \text{ within}}$$

 This ratio is used to judge whether the difference among several sample means is significant or is just a matter of sampling fluctuations.
-For this purpose we look into the table\, giving the values of F for given degrees of freedom at different levels of significance.
-If the worked out value of F, as stated above, is less than the table value of F, the difference is taken as insignificant i.e., due to chance and the null-hypothesis of no difference between sample means stands.
-In case the calculated value of F happens to be either equal or more than its table value, the difference is considered as significant (which means the samples could not have come from the same universe) and accordingly the conclusion may be drawn.
-The higher the calculated value of F is above the table value, the more definite and sure one can be about his conclusions.
+For this purpose we look into the givineg the values of for given degrees of freedom at different levels of significance.
+If the worked out value of, as stated above, is less than the table value to difference is taken as insignificant i.e., due to chance and the null-hypothesis of no difference between sample means stands.
+In case the calculated value per to be either equal or more than its table value, the difference is considered as significant (which means the samples could not have come from the same universe) and accordingly the conclusion may be drawn.
+The higher the calculated value of above the table value, the more definite and sure one can be about his conclusions.